 Days 1 to 3: the habit window

-The second-session question.
-A user who comes back for a second meaningful session in the first 72 hours is dramatically more likely to retain than a user who does not.
-This is not correlation.
-It is causal.
+Days 1 to 3 answer the second-session question.
+A user who comes back for a second meaningful session in the first 72 hours is far more likely to retain than one who does not, and the relationship is causal rather than incidental.
 Habit forms in this window.

 The indicator: day-1 return rate (% of day-0 activated users who return on day 1) and day-3 return rate.